Psalms For Life

 Which of the heavenly beings

-is like YHWH?
+is remotely comparable to YHWH?

 7 A God inspiring awe